ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

  Figure:  Routing Changes altering CDN Cache selection
 ~~~

-#### Performance and Problem determination
+#### Performance and Problem Determination

-Network overlays often interfere with the tools used in performance and problem determination.
-This is due to either the tool and protocols not being able to traverse the alternative route tunnel impacting service's ability to diagnose connection and performance problems, or the network overlay itself not supporting the tool and not supporting or carrying the tools functions.
+Network overlays often interfere with the tools used in
+performance and problem determination.
+This is due to either the
+tools and protocols not being able to traverse the alternative
+route tunnel, impacting a service's ability to diagnose connection
+and performance problems, or the network overlay itself not
+supporting or carrying the tool's functions.

-#### Impact of Changing Network Routing and other Policies
+#### Impact of Changing Network Routing and Other Policies

-The problem for streaming applications occurs when the underlying network properties and policies change from what is expected by the streaming application, especially when such changes are either hidden or not visible to the streaming application.
+The problem for streaming applications occurs when the underlying
+network properties and policies change from what the streaming
+application expects, especially when such changes are hidden or
+not visible to the application.

-While the open Internet is a dynamic environment, changing of basic network behavior and policies from what is expected as seen from the streaming application,  deviates unexpectedly from what the streaming application expects.
-This behavior disrupts the optimized streaming delivery architecture for the end-user device.
+While the open Internet is a dynamic environment, changes to basic
+network behavior and policies that deviate unexpectedly from what
+the streaming application expects disrupt the optimized streaming
+delivery architecture for the end-user device.
+Changes to network
-Changes to Network Policies such as routing, source IP address assigned to the streaming application traffic, DNS resolver choice etc. influences this behavior.
+policies such as routing, source IP address assignment, and DNS
+resolver choice influence this behavior.

-Having a reliable understanding of the delivery path is essential for streaming operators and the introduction of network overlays like those based on technologies such as MASQUE especially when designed to be undetectable by the applications using them has introduced new technical challenges for streaming operators and network operators as well as for their viewers.
+Having a reliable understanding of the delivery path is essential

-The core problem occurs when changes to network policies are made often without notification or visibility to applications and without clear methods of probing to determine and test changed behaviors that affect the streaming application\'s content delivery path resulting in increased latency, changes of IP address for the application as seen by either the application or the streaming service connection, changes to DNS resolvers being queried and the results returned by DNS, and changes to application transports such as adding or removing outer layer encryption are all problems that have been observed in production streaming platforms.
+for streaming operators.
+The introduction of network overlays,
+particularly those designed to be undetectable by the applications
+using them, has introduced new technical challenges for streaming
+operators, network operators, and their viewers.

+The core problem occurs when changes to network policies are made
+without notification or visibility to applications and without
+clear methods for probing or testing the changed behaviors.
+The
+affected behaviors include increased latency, changes to the IP
+address seen by either the application or the streaming service,
+changes to DNS resolvers and the results they return, and changes
+to application transports such as adding or removing encryption.
+All of these have been observed in production streaming platforms.

 ### Unintended Content Blocking

-A strongly undesirable unintended side-effect of network policy changes is the blocking of content to the viewer.
-This may be the primary content URLs access which are blocked, or possibly advertising fetched from a second URL from the main video content.
-This can be due to policy changes altering device IP addresses, or changes to routing that run afoul of enforced traffic routing policies.

-Such blocking may be connected to restrictions built upon data feeds used for geofiltering and georestrictions, for example restriction which block delivery to networks identified as either commercial data centers or other CDNs service network addresses.
-Essentially, running afoul of configurations possibly used to combat security threats that expect streaming viewers to be on home or possibly mobile networks, but not in commercial data centers or CDN content networks and so block delivery to IP addresses in those unexpected network blocks.
-This is more likely to occur in network overlays that shift egress traffic to commerical or CDN blocks.

-This is a particularly troublesome problem to determine as it may appear inconsistently from one streaming session to another.
-Small changes in URLs in manifests from on session to another, especially on streaming platforms that make use of multi-CDN delivery and may encounter different delivery and security protection policies from the different multi-CDN operators involed.
+A strongly undesirable side-effect of network policy changes is
+the blocking of content to the viewer.
+This may affect primary
+content URLs, or possibly advertising fetched from a second URL
+alongside the main video content.
+Such blocking can be due to
+policy changes altering device IP addresses, or routing changes
+that conflict with enforced traffic routing policies.

+Such blocking may be connected to restrictions built upon data
+feeds used for geofiltering and georestrictions, for example
+restrictions that block delivery to networks identified as
+commercial data centers or CDN service network addresses.
+Essentially, this is running afoul of configurations used to
+combat security threats that expect streaming viewers to be on
+home or mobile networks, not in commercial data centers or CDN
+content networks.
+This is more likely to occur in network overlays
+that shift egress traffic to commercial or CDN address blocks.

+This is a particularly difficult problem to diagnose as it may
+appear inconsistently from one streaming session to another.
+Small changes in URLs in manifests from one session to another are
+especially problematic on streaming platforms that use multi-CDN
+delivery, where different delivery and security protection
+policies from different CDN operators may be encountered.

 # Policy Changes Hidden from Applications